 Get Notified When New Questions Are Posted

-To receive an email when a new question is posted on your listing, you need to make sure the right notification settings are checked in the backend of Google My Business.
+To receive an email when a new question is posted on your listing, you need to make sure the right notification settings are toggled on in the backend of your Google Business Profile.
+(Yes, this feature is still reachable via the old dashboard.
+Go to: https://business.google.com/locations)

-If it’s not already, check the box adjacent to “Questions and answers” to start receiving emails.
+If it’s not already, toggle on or “check the box” adjacent to “Questions and answers” to start receiving emails.

-Emails will only be sent to the account associated with the Google My Business listing so if that’s not your personal email, or an account that is checked regularly, you should make a habit of manually checking for new questions on a recurring basis.
+Emails will only be sent to the account associated with the Google Business Profile (aka Google My Business) listing so if that’s not your personal email, or an account that is checked regularly, you should make a habit of manually checking for new questions on a recurring basis.

 And why not start now?
 Google your business name, check for unanswered questions, and get to answering them.